 Luis Pedro Zelaya

 Luis Pedro Zelaya is a fourth generation coffee producer and a leader in the Antigua coffee community.
 With a background in agronomy, he brings knowledge and innovation to all aspects of his practices.
 Bella Vista is both a meticulously planted coffee farm and an expansive processing facility that is the center of the Zelaya family operation.
 Here, coffee is grown, processed, dried, milled, and evaluated for quality.
 In addition to exporting green coffee, Luis Pedro also operates a roasting facility and serves coffee at the Bella Vista cafe in the center of Antigua.

-Founded in 1527, the city of Antigua was once an important seat of Spanish Colonial government.
-Its colonial-era buildings and cobblestone streets are nestled in a valley lined with three volcanoes: Agua, Fuego, and Acatenango.
+In Guatemala’s old capital of Antigua, colonial-era buildings and cobblestone streets are nestled in a valley lined with three volcanoes: Agua, Fuego, and Acatenango.
 These impressive landforms – one of which actively rumbles, spewing ash throughout the day – are a constant reminder of the powers of the natural world.
-Over centuries, volcanic ash has contributed to the structure and minerality of the region’s soil - a contributing factor to the legendary quality of Antigua coffees.
+Over centuries, volcanic ash has impacted the structure and minerality of the region’s soil - a contributing factor to the legendary quality of Antigua coffees.